IBM/private-data-collections-on-fabric/pattern-template.md

 # Summary

-This code pattern was built using the IBM Blockchain Platform connected to the IBM Kebernetes Service.
-The application showcases using these services in the healthcare industry to follow a pill through the medical supply chain from the manufacturer of the pill to the patient.
-The pattern showcases the flow of the application from the point of view of the Manufacturer, Wholesaler, Pharmacy and Patient.
+This code pattern was built using the IBM Blockchain Platform connected to the IBM Kubernetes Service.
+Using the private data collections released in Hyperledger 1.2, the pattern showcases the use case of needing to hide negotiated price details from competing
+wholesalers, while still using one channel to ensure all data between the manufacturers, wholesalers, pharmacies, and patients is on one ledger.
+This keeps certain details of transactions (such as negotiated price) private, while keeping other details publicly available to all network participants.

 # Technologies